-- school woollen jumper or cotton interlock jumper (black V-neck with School Crest) - blazer to be worn in Terms 2 and 3 (except in extreme heat).
-School blazer must be worn while travelling to and from school, attending official school functions (such as formal Assemblies, Presentation Day), while representing the school (such as inter-school debating or public speaking competitions) and while on school excursions. - plain black scarf permitted on cold days in Terms 2 and 3 - plain black cap or PE uniform hat permitted no beanies - school shirts and ties MUST be tucked-in during lessons in TAS practical rooms (Rooms 35T, 36T and 37T) to ensure safety at all times - make-up or jewellery do not form part of the school uniform.
-However, the following may be worn: - one fine chain - one watch - ♦ one signet ring - one small pair of plain earrings, sleepers or studs only.
+- school woollen jumper or cotton interlock jumper (black V-neck with School Crest) - school soft shell jackets - blazer.
+School blazer must be worn while travelling to and from school, attending official school functions (such as formal Assemblies, Presentation Day), while representing the school (such as inter-school debating or public speaking competitions) and while on some school excursions. - plain black scarf permitted on cold days in Terms 2 and 3 - plain black cap or PE uniform hat permitted no beanies - school shirts and ties MUST be tucked-in during lessons in TAS practical lessons - make-up or jewellery do not form part of the school uniform.
+However, the following may be worn: - ♦ one fine chain - one watch - ♦ one signet ring - ♦ one small pair of plain earrings, sleepers or studs only.